 Confidentiality

 The Trust hopes that employees will feel able to voice whistleblowing concerns openly under this procedure.
-The Trust will make every effort to protect an employee's identity if confidentiality is requested.
+The Trust will make every effort to protect an employee's identity wherever reasonably practicable if confidentiality is requested.

 As indicated above, identity will be protected as far as possible, but should the investigation into the concern require the employee to be named as the source of the information, that this will be discussed with the employee before their name is disclosed.